Charleston Workers’ Compensation Lawyers

 Workers’ compensation insurance covers:

-- Injuries sustained while performing a job-related task
+- Injuries sustained while performing a job-related task.

-- Job-related injuries sustained outside the workplace
+- Job-related injuries sustained outside the workplace.

-- Illnesses sustained due to the nature of the job
+- Illnesses sustained due to the nature of the job.

 Advocating for Victims of All Types of Workplace Injuries

 Whether you were involved in a slip and fall accident or heavy machinery accident, we are ready to take on your case.
 We know how to investigate the details of your workplace accident and can ensure you are given the maximum benefits you deserve.
-If necessary, we can pursue a claim against a negligent third party in addition to your workers’ comp claim to ensure you get the fair recovery you need.
+If necessary, we can pursue a claim against a negligent third party in addition to your workers’ compensation claim to ensure you get the fair recovery you need.

 We represent clients who have suffered the following types of injuries:

-- Head injuries
+- Head injuries.

-- Back and neck injuries
+- Back and neck injuries.

-- Traumatic brain injuries
+- Traumatic brain injuries.

-- Burn injuries
+- Burn injuries.

-- Carpal tunnel syndrome
+- Carpal tunnel syndrome.

-- Paralysis
+- Paralysis.

-- Spinal cord injuries
+- Spinal cord injuries.

-- Knee, elbow, and shoulder injuries
+- Knee, elbow, and shoulder injuries.

-Most Common Workplace Injuries
+Common Workplace Injuries in Charleston

 Overexertion Injuries